AmirMotefaker/Create-your-own-ChatGPT/README.md

 - The purpose of this page is to help clarify:

-  - Some of the differences in the ways that our models are trained, which impacts the comparisons that can be made between models, and various evaluation results.
+  - Some of the differences in the ways that our models are trained, which impact the comparisons that can be made between models, and various evaluation results.
   - The differences between various model series, such as GPT 3.5 and InstructGPT.
-  - Which if any of the models available in the API today match with a model in a paper.
+  - Which if any of the models available in the API today match a model in a paper?
 In some cases, there might not be a match.

 # Models referred to as "GPT 3.5"
 - GPT-3.5 series is a series of models that was trained on a blend of text and code from before Q4 2021.
 The following models are in the GPT-3.5 series: